subvisual/fsmx/README.md

 ## Installation

-Add dictator to your list of dependencies in `mix.exs`:
+Add fsmx to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do